top of page

 Kanzaki is proud to introduce our Enviro-Compliance Initiative, a growing portfolio of products designed with safer chemistry and increased sustainability to remain compliant for sale in all 50 states.
 When you see the Enviro-Compliance DT label on one of our product info sheets, it indicates:

-Utilizes Patent Pending No-Phenol-Added Direct Thermal Chemistry.
+• Utilizes Patent Pending Non-Bisphenol Direct Thermal Chemistry.

-Engineered with Environmental Health and Safety In Mind.
+• Engineered with Compliance In Mind.

-Designed for Reduced Waste & Increased Sustainability.
+• Designed for Reduced Waste & Increased Sustainability.

-This is an on-going initiative with a strategic timeline of products slated to launch between 2024-2026.
+This is an on-going initiative with a strategic timeline of products slated to launch between 2026-2027.
 Sign up below to receive email updates about new products and other helpful information related to regulatory legislation and compliance in the Direct Thermal Industry.

 Understanding Our Terminology